c-layer/contracts/tutorials/14-RunningADAO.md

 ```
 voting.updateSessionRule(5*60, 5*60, 5*60, 10*60, 0, 10, 20, 25, 1, [])
 ```
 You may check the previous tutorial to see the details of these parameters.
-Check the [rules configuration](./13-VotingWalkthrough.md#configure-the-rules) for more
+Check the [rules configuration](./13-VotingWalkthrough.md#configure-the-rules) for more.

 Finally, we need to design a QUAESTOR role that we want the elected quaestor to have.
 ```